Sudden Infant Death Syndrome (SIDS)

 Smoke-free environment.
 Do not smoke when you are pregnant and do not let anyone smoke around your baby.
 Smoking in pregnancy is a major risk factor for SIDS.
 Babies and young children exposed to smoke have more colds and other diseases, as well as an increased risk for SIDS.

 Pediatric healthcare and immunizations.
-If your baby seems sick, call your doctor right away.
+If your baby seems sick, call your primary care provider right away.
 Parents should take their babies for regular well baby checkups and routine immunizations.
-Claims that immunizations increase the risk for SIDS are not supported by research.
+Claims that vaccines increase the risk for SIDS are not supported by research.
 If a baby ever has an incident where he or she stops breathing and turns blue or limp, the baby should be medically evaluated for the cause of such an incident.

 Breastfeed your baby.
 Breastfeeding is strongly recommended for at least 6 months because of its association with a reduced risk for SIDS and other protective effects.
 If possible, you should breastfeed your baby because breast milk can provide protection from some infections that can trigger sudden death in babies.

-Home monitors for babies at risk.
-Avoid using cardiorespiratory monitors and commercial devices?wedges, positioners, and special mattresses?to help decrease the risk for SIDS and sleep-related infant deaths.
+Avoid sleep-positioning devices or home monitors.
+To help decrease the risk for SIDS and sleep-related infant deaths, do not use cardiorespiratory monitors and commercial devices (wedges, positioners, and special mattresses).
 Sleep positioning devices have never been shown to prevent SIDS.
 In rare cases, these devices have actually caused infant deaths.
 Although some electronic home monitors can detect and sound an alarm when a baby stops breathing, there is no evidence that such monitors can prevent SIDS.
 In 1986, the National Institutes of Health recommended that home monitors not be used for babies who do not have an increased risk for sudden unexpected death.
-The monitors may be recommended, however, for babies who have experienced one or more severe episodes during which they stopped breathing and required resuscitation or stimulation, premature babies with apnea (stopping breathing), and siblings of two or more SIDS babies.
-If an incident has occurred, or if a baby is on a monitor, parents need to know how to properly use and maintain the device, as well as how to resuscitate their baby if the alarm sounds.

 Offering pacifiers during sleep time.
 The American Academy of Pediatrics recommends that pacifiers be used for the first year of life during routine sleep and nap time.
 The pacifier should not be sugar coated.
 Pacifiers should be cleaned and replaced often.
 Breastfed infants should not be started on a pacifier until breastfeeding has been firmly established.